 Sessions take place in an outbuilding at my private residence.
 You will find me at the white house on the corner of Froden Brook and Froden Court before you enter the Court.

-Please come to the side gate and ring the bell, no sooner than 5 minutes before your appointment time, and I will come and greet you.
-There is off-street parking available on the drive way.
+Please come to the side gate and ring the bell at your appointment time, and I will come and greet you.
+There is off-street parking available on the driveway.

 Public Transport and amenities:-